Today’s post comes from Meagan T. Frenzer, graduate research intern in the National Archives History Office in Washington, DC.

 As a participant of the Second Great Seal Committee, Hopkinson’s work inspired the addition of the 13 stripes on the shield, 13 stars, and an olive branch in Thomson’s final designs.

 The first engraved metal die of the Great Seal, based on Thomson’s design, was used from September 1782 to 1841.
 The National Archives holds the first die, along with other seal dies used from 1841 to 1909.
-Thomson had designed the reverse in case Congress wanted to impress the back surfaces of wax pendant seals but a die for the reserve was never cut.
+Thomson had designed the reverse in case Congress wanted to impress the back surfaces of wax pendant seals but a die for the reverse was never cut.

 Two hundred and thirty-three years later, the Great Seal of the United States still reflects the traits and principles that the government aims to uphold.